Foundling Museum

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-The Foundling Museum in London offers a variety of exhibitions, events, and activities for visitors.
-Below is a detailed summary of their opening times, admission prices, and special events:
+The Foundling Museum offers a variety of exhibitions, events, and tours, with detailed opening times and ticketing information provided below.

 Regular Opening Hours